 |7319||Handicraft workers not elsewhere classified|

 In the EU-LFS, the required level of detail is two digits for NACE and three digits for ISCO: higher level of detail is provided by some countries on a voluntary basis.
 The 4-digit ISCO codes and 3-digit NACE codes were therefore not identifiable for all countries.
 In such cases, the cultural ISCO and NACE employment figures were estimated on the basis of the countries that provide a higher level of detail.

-When estimating cultural employment, it is difficult to determine what proportion of activities and occupations that are only partly cultural is genuinely cultural.
+When estimating cultural employment, it is difficult to determine what proportion of some economic activities and occupations which are only 'partly cultural' is genuinely cultural.
 For this reason, activities and occupations partly cultural at 3-digit of NACE and 4-digit of ISCO have been excluded from estimates.
 For example, ISCO 1431 ‘Sports, recreation and cultural centre managers’ refers to an occupation with a cultural component; however, it is impossible to estimate the proportion of that occupation that relates to culture.
 Taking a conservative approach, it was therefore decided not to include this occupation when calculating cultural employment figures.

 Moreover, in the EU-LFS survey the lack of information on secondary cultural jobs means that they cannot be included under ‘cultural employment’ (only the main job of survey respondents has been taken into account).
 In view of these limitations and the approach chosen, data on cultural employment represent an underestimation.

 Culture is one of Europe’s greatest strengths: it is a source of values, identity and a sense of belonging.
 It also contributes to people’s well-being, to social cohesion and inclusion.
 The cultural and creative sectors are a driver of economic growth, job creation and external trade.